 DNA-v program

-What is the DNA-v program?
+What is the DNA-v programme?

 We will use the DNA-v approach to help young people develop psychological flexibility, which is the ability to do what they care about even if they have difficult thoughts and feelings.
 DNA-v stands for Discoverer, Noticer, Advisor and Values.
 The program is based on research in the area of Acceptance & Commitment Therapy (ACT) which has a very strong evidence support that is recommended for treatment of anxiety, depression and other psychological health issues.